 Neuromas are a common and painful condition on the ball of your foot that gets worse without proper treatment.
 While far more common in women, they can happen to men as well.
-Fortunately, today’s podiatrists have a wide range of treatments available to cure your condition and allow you return to your previous level of activity without pain.
-Dr. Velimir Petkov leads an expert team at Clifton, NJ podiatry clinic.
+Fortunately, today’s podiatrists have a wide range of treatments available to cure your condition and allow you to return to your previous level of activity without pain.
+Dr. Velimir Petkov leads an expert team at a podiatry facility.
 They can provide you with the neuroma treatment you need.

 A thickening of either the nerve or the tissue surrounding it causes a sharp and burning pain on the ball of your foot.
 If left untreated, it can lead to permanent nerve damage.
 When a neuroma appears between your third and fourth toe, it’s known as Morton’s neuroma.
 Morton’s neuroma feels like you have a small stone in your shoe when you’re standing.